There’s a reason Yellowstone National Park gets over three million visitors a year.

 It’s a definite treat to see these critters in a (somewhat) natural habitat—note the bears walking along the boardwalk below!
-Each year though, park visitors are injured by them, so it pays to be cautious and use some common sense (such as not trying for a photo op with a bison, as one injured visitor found out this summer!)
+Each year though, park visitors are injured by them, so be cautious and use some common sense (such as not trying for a photo op with a bison, as one injured visitor found out this summer!).

 THE MOUNTAINS.
 I’d been to Yellowstone as a kid, but only remembered the hot springs, the wildlife and the Yellowstone Grand Canyon.
 I didn’t remember the beauty, the mountains, the rivers and waterfalls.